MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-defender.md

 ---
 # required metadata

-title: Settings list for the Microsoft Defender for Endpoint security baseline in Microsoft Intune
+title: Settings list for the Microsoft Intune security baseline for Microsoft Defender for Endpoint
 titleSuffix: Microsoft Intune
-description: View a list of the settings in the Microsoft Intune security baseline for Microsoft Defender for Endpoint.
-This list includes the default values for settings as found in the default configuration of the baseline.
+description: View the settings in the Microsoft Intune security baseline for Microsoft Defender for Endpoint and each settings default value.
 author: brenduns
 ms.author: brenduns
 manager: dougeby